 The construction of the church in Ambla, one of the oldest in central Estonia, was begun in the middle of the 13th century and completed around 1270.
 A little later, but still in the thirteenth century, the sacristy was added, and in the early fourteenth century, the porch from the north.
-At that time, the church wore the call of the Blessed Virgin Mary, the main patron of the Teutonic Order, and also had defensive functions.
-In the sixteenth century suffered damages during the Livonian War, among others all the original equipment of the church was destroyed then.
-New, baroque was created during the 17th-century temple renovation.
+At that time, the church had the call of the Blessed Virgin Mary, the main patron of the Teutonic Order, and also had defensive functions.
+In the sixteenth century it suffered damages during the Livonian War, among others all the original equipment of the church was destroyed then.
+New, Baroque one was created during the 17th-century temple renovation.
 In 1857, the church suffered further damages as a result of a fire, that consumed the roof and tower.
 The reconstruction was carried out the following year.

 The church is an orientated, three-aisle, hall structure with a lofty tower from the west embedded in the central nave.
 The block of the church is raw, interrupted only by narrow lancet windows.
 From the east there is a short and straight ended chancel.
 The original, medieval building had a sacristy and a vaulted porch on the north side.
 The rosette in the western part was one of the first ones to be built in Estonia.